 As humans, we are hyper-vigilant to both inside and outside threats.
 The feeling of safety or fear is environmentally driven, and we go into fight-flight or freeze response automatically.

 During those times the part of my brain that makes logical decisions are offline when we feel threatened.

 I can learn to manage and moderate, but with dangers everywhere, this can be a full-time job.
 Some people’s hypervigilance can become anxiety, depression or other mental health problems.

 I won’t pretend to know all the resources needed for bridge-building, but I know that our whole self is required.

 Making room to talk to and listen to people in pain.
-Not by giving a Bandaid with a barrage of scriptures but with really sitting in the discomfort for you and allow others to share their experiences.
+Not by giving a bandaid with a barrage of scriptures but with really sitting in the discomfort and allow others to share their experiences.

 “Is not this the fast that I have chosen? to loose the bands of wickedness, to undo the heavy burdens, and to let the oppressed go free, and that ye break every yoke.”
 Isaiah 58: 6